DANSI/blynk-server-original/README.md

         nexmo.api.key=
         nexmo.api.secret=

+And fill above properties with credentials you'll get from Nexmo.
+(Account -> Settings -> API settings).

 ### Raw data storage
 By default raw data storage is enabled.
 So any write (Blynk.virtualWrite) command will stored on disk.